Diogo-Maia/Conways_Game_of_Life/README.md

 ## What is Game of Life

-The game of life is a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) created by [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) and is consisted in a 2D grid composed with cells that can, based on a few rules, live, die or multiply.
+The game of life is a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) created by [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) and it consists in a 2D grid composed with cells that can, based on a few rules, live, die or multiply.
 Throughout the game the cells can form multiple patterns.

 There are 4 rules in the Game Of Life: